Jack Rhodes: Early life

+Music career

+Throughout his early years, Jack Rhodes formed several hillbilly/western swing groups with his stepbrother Leon Payne.
+One of these was The Lone Star Buddies, who released several singles and were regulars at The Louisiana Hayride, as well as performing throughout East Texas and Louisiana.
+Rhodes often recorded demos at KWKH in Shreveport and other surrounding radio stations, before creating his own studio in Mineola, Texas.

-Rhodes is recognized for the groundbreaking rockabilly songs "Rockin' Bones", "Action Packed", and "Woman Love".
-Revered as an influential mentor for many an upstart artist in the mid to late 1950s, he and his collaborators wrote many songs for Gene Vincent while on the Capitol label.
+Rhodes is recognized for the rockabilly songs "Rockin' Bones", "Action Packed", and "Woman Love".
+A mentor for several emerging artists in the mid to late 1950s, Rhodes and his collaborators wrote many songs for Gene Vincent while on the Capitol label.